Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 Lead magnet

-Before the offer, it's best practice to first show people a free offer (called a "lead magnet").
+Before the offer, it's best practice to show people a free offer (called a "lead magnet").
 Most website visitors won't be familiar with your brand.
 This is why they won't buy right away.
 But still, you don't want them to leave empty-handed.

 Offer checklist